The best documentation and AI assistant for Mattermost teams

 | Coding agent support | MCP for Claude, Cursor, CLI |

-| Compliance-grade hosting | On-prem, air-gapped, SOC 2 Type II |
+| Compliance-grade hosting | Self-hosted in your cloud, SOC 2 Type II |

 Getting started on Mattermost